axionanon/projects/README.md

 # a little overview of some simple projects

-##Notes on python tutorials and mini porojects can be found under the folder "python"
+• Python notes and little projects to document my learning process can be found in the folder "python"
+• Description of previous html/css projects are under "HTML"

+Keep reading to see my resume